Wynnum Queenslander Renovation

-This Wynnum Queenslander renovation included enhancing the beautiful character of the home, improving the interior layout to accommodate the entire family, and creating flow throughout the home to increase natural cooling in summer.
+This Wynnum Queenslander renovation included enhancing the beautiful character of the home.
+As a whole, this involved improving the interior layout to accommodate the entire family.
+While so creating flow throughout the home.
+Then, as a result, to increase natural cooling in summer.

 Project Number: 110202